thatlr/Delphi-StackTrace/README.md

   You may want to use map2pdb with additional filters, as the PDBs gets very large, especially on 64bit.
 - Ship the PDB files together with the EXEs and DLLs, by putting them in the same directory.

+Usage notes:

+- The EAbort exception does not generate a stack trace because I think it's intended to implement control flow, such as aborting processing in a thread or task by a controlling entity (another thread or process).

+- In SysUtils, there are two singleton exception objects stored in the private global variables "OutOfMemory" and "InvalidPointer".
+Those are thrown by the procedure "System.Error" when called with reOutOfMemory or reInvalidPtr, respectively.
+Unfortunately, this is done by System.GetMem, System.AllocMem, System.FreeMem and System.ReallocMem to signal errors.
+As this singletons are *not thread-safe* in regards of (a) attaching stacktrace info to them, and (b) modifying the message text
+(Exception.Message) by application code, this approach should have been discarded with the explicit introduction of multi-threading in Delphi (TThread class, later: Parallel Programming Library).
+Having a stacktrace for an error with FreeMem() is very useful.

 Please note:

 As the Delphi runtime library handles things not consistently and contains bugs (see some of the comments in the code), I don't know if this works with other Delphi versions as well.
 Please use a memory leak detector to verify the behavior.